 - Non-Regulatory Guidance: English Learners and Title III of the Elementary and Secondary Education Act (ESEA), as amended by the Every Student Succeeds Act (ESSA)-This is a PDF document.
 (PDF)

-SEA and LEA Federal Obligations to Ensure Civil Rights for Limited English Proficient (LEP) Students
+SEA and LEA Federal Obligations to Ensure Civil Rights for English Learners

 - January 7, 2015 – Joint Release: U.S. Department of Education and U.S. Department of Justice